Alumni Recall Dr. King's 1964 Visit to SLU

 "While the law can't change the hearts of men, it does change the habits.
 And, in time, habits change attitudes."
 Martin Luther King Jr. delivered these exact words more than 50 years to a packed audience in the former West Pine Gym.

-It was only two days before he would win the 1964 Nobel Peace Prize and two months after his defining "I Have A Dream" speech.
+It was only two days before he would win the 1964 Nobel Peace Prize and 14 months after his defining "I Have A Dream" speech.
 He was invited to speak by the University's Student Conclave Issues Series, an extension of the student body government at the time.

 Photos of the event show a rapt crowd of young and old, black and white, male and female.
 According to the St. Louis Globe-Democrat, nearly 3,900 students, faculty, staff and community members came to hear the nationally known civil rights activist speak about his efforts to end racial prejudice.